Everyone is convinced

 of dish detergent.
 Later a white froth of un-popped microbubbles is found

 on the surface.
-Or, wet some mentos and drip it into cola to see violent
+Or, wet some mentos and let it drip into cola to see

-dissolve (or rise and burst,) then that same mentoswater no longer
+dissolve (or rise and burst,) then that same mentoswater becomes inert.

-provokes fizzing of cola.
-Or, with submerged Mentos, pass high power
+It no longer provokes fizzing of cola.
+Or, with submerged Mentos, pass

-light beam through the water adjacent to the invisible bubbles.
-(Video
+light beam through the water adjacent to Mentos to search for

 watt laser pointer?)
 With enough light,